mrishu/vimv/README.md

 ```
 `*(1) ----> *(2)` means file `(1)` is renamed as file `(2)`.
 `*` denotes a file which is listed for renaming.
-`X` denotes a file which is not listed for renaming. `X` might be a completely new filename or might exist.
+`O` denotes a filename which is not listed for renaming. `O` might be a completely new filename or be the name of some file that already exists.

 Multiple combinations of all these cases might occur.

-In case (i), if `X` is an already present filename, then a prompt comes up asking whether the user wants to replace the already present file.
+In case (i), if `O` is an already present filename, then a prompt comes up asking whether the user wants to replace the already present file.
-If the user chooses 'y' or 'Y', the rename chain is executed and file `X` is replaced.
+If the user chooses 'y' or 'Y', the rename chain is executed and file `O` is replaced.
 Otherwise, the renaming chain is not executed.
-If `X` is a new filename, then rename chain is simply executed.
+If `O` is a new filename, then rename chain is simply executed.

 In case (ii), the last file is deleted and rename chain is executed.
 **NOTE**: Leave an empty line in place of filename of the file which is to be deleted.
 Don't remove the whole line, otherwise the script will give errors.